Setup Email Reminder

 Medina Tenour Whiteman is a writer, poet, translator, and musician.
 She is the author of a collection of poetry, Love is a Traveller and We Are It’s Path, and Huma’s Travel Guide to Islamic Spain.
 She lives near Granada, Spain with her husband and three children.

-Elana Zaiman is a writer, scholar, and rabbi, the first woman rabbi from a family spanning six generations of rabbis.
+Elana Zaiman is a rabbi, chaplain, and author, the first woman rabbi from a family spanning six generations of rabbis.
 Her book, The Forever Letter: Writing What We Believe for Those We Love, was published in 2017.
-Her essays, nonfictions, and fictions have been published in numerous publications, and she is the Ethics and Spirituality columnist for Liv Fun magazine.
+Her essays, nonfictions, and fictions have been published in numerous publications, and served for nine years as the Ethics and Spirituality columnist for Liv Fun magazine.

 Presented by Town Hall Seattle.